Chapter 2:

 He started swiping in every direction, trying to activate some kind of UI.

-A caravan slowly crept up behind him and stopped.
+A caravan rumbled closer behind him, dust swirling as it came to a halt.
 Kei flailed his arms like a man swatting invisible flies, totally oblivious.

 “Link start!” he yelled… but nothing happened.